-Any topigs you add to your pizza which are raw, should be toppings which you would eat raw and be ok with eating them raw.
+Any toppings you add to your pizza which are raw, should be toppings which you would eat raw and be ok with eating raw.
 If you’re not ok with that, make sure it’s cooked first.

 Any type of meat that goes on your pizza needs to be cooked first.